jimkont/Rdf2Cypher/README.md

 If no prefix is found, a numeric based prefix is used.

 Whenever there is an `rdf:type` statement the program tries to assign the class to the node e.g. `jimkont:Person`.
-For every node we havee 2 additional values, a `label` that matches the node name and a `uri` with the full URI.
+For every node we havee 2 additional values, a `_id` that matches the node name and a `_uri` with the full URI.

 we follow the same approach for naming the property labels, e.g. `-[:rdf_type]->`